PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Supply
       content: |
-        We issue 5000 PGN per block, with a blocktime of one minute, and a halving interval of approximately 4 years.
+        We issue 5000 PGN per block (4750 to miners, 250 or 5% to our development fund), with a blocktime of one minute, and a halving interval of approximately 4 years.
 Maximum supply is approximately 21B, of which only <span data-id="chain-supplyPercentage">2%</span> has been issued so far.

   - title: Exploits
     subtitle: Patched issues